keithagroves/agent-to-service/README.md

 A2S addresses several key challenges that AI agents face when interacting with diverse web services:

-1. **Capability Discovery**: How agents find relevant capabilities across services.
-2. **Service Integration**: How services expose their capabilities in various formats.
-3. **Execution Flow**: How agents coordinate multiple capabilities for complex tasks.
-4. **State Management**: Secure handling of state, including variables and data across services.
-5. **Security**: Ensuring secure interactions with services, including authentication and data protection.

----

-## Key Features
+## Core Features

-- 🌍 **Language Agnostic**: Implement A2S in any programming language
+- 🌍 **Language Agnostic**: Build in any programming language

-- 🔍 **Dynamic Service Discovery**: Find and integrate services at runtime
+- 🔍 **Dynamic Discovery**: Find and discover capabilities at runtime

-- 🔄 **Communication Protocol Agnostic**: Support for REST through OpenAPI, GraphQL, AsyncAPI, and others.
+- 🔄 **Communication Protocol Flexibility**: Support for REST, OpenAPI, and more

-- 🔐 **Built-in Security**: Standardized authentication and authorization
-- 📦 **State Management**: Handle execution state across multiple services
+- 📦 **Secure State Management**: Securely andle data and variables across services

 ## Example